 - Do I need another video game to get myself through this season?

-- Will another blue ray movie really make me feel better about the bitter cold wind whipping around my house?
+- Will another blue ray movie really make me feel better about the bitterly cold wind whipping around my house?

 The answer is no. Soon the air will warm, the snow will melt, and the things I bought will sit unused in my cupboard.
 That’s not a good use of my money, and it’s not a good use of yours, either.